 Getting there by Plane

 Merpati and Batavia are bankrupt; TransNusa and Garuda have cancelled all flights to Sumba.
-So, there are now only 2 airlines that fly to Sumba and vice versa: Wings Air ( = Lion Air) flies daily the route Denpasar Tambolaka Ende and Denpasar Waingapu Kupang.
-Srivijaya ( = Nam Air or Citilink) flies daily the route Denpasar Tambolaka.
+So, there are now only 2 airlines that fly to Sumba and vice versa: Wings Air ( = Lion Air) flies daily the route Denpasar Tambolaka Kupang and Denpasar Waingapu Kupang.
+Srivijaya ( = Nam Air or Citilink) flies every two days the route Denpasar Tambolaka.
 However, the range of flight connections and names of airlines is very dynamic.

 Online bookings direct with these airlines do work now.
 If you want to book via a search engine, I recommend the Indonesian search engine “Nusatrip”.
 Opodo or eDreams are unreliable and more expensive.
 The airlines do not have offices in Sumba.
 For Pasola or holidays planes are usually sold out.